 7 Most Beautiful Beaches in Newcastle

-One of the perks of living in Newcastle is that this city is home to some of the best beaches one can find along the coastline of New South Wales.
+One of the many advantages of living in Newcastle is the city’s access to some of the finest beaches along the New South Wales coastline.

-In this article, we’ll share which seven beaches and ocean pools you should visit during your next stay in Newcastle, the second-most-populated city in NSW.
-We have listed these beaches in geographical order.
+In this article, we’ll guide you through the top seven beaches and ocean pools to visit during your next trip to Newcastle, the second-most-populated city in NSW.

-Keen to spend a long weekend in Newcastle?
-Check out our guide covering the best things to do in Newcastle for a ready-to-go itinerary.
+Check out our guide covering the best things to do in Newcastle for an action-packed long weekend away.

 1. Horseshoe Beach